Btbdev/Rocket-Elevators-Golang-Controller/README.md

 This version is currently under construction.
 We are working hard to make all the components work for you !

+The column section has not been tested yet, and the battery section is not finished.

 #################################################################################################################